tbklang/documentation/docs/implementation/34-dependency.md

 one file to support each stage.
 There are also other disbenefits:

 1. Symbol definitions
-    -   Doing a single pass means you haven't stored all symbols in the program yet, hence resolution of some will fail unless you do some sort of over-complicated lookahead to find them - cache them - and then retry.
+    -   Doing a single pass means you haven’t stored all symbols in the program yet, hence resolution of some will fail unless you do some sort of over-complicated lookahead to find them - cache them - and then retry.
 In general it makes all sort of